If you want to know how to make your closet smell good you need to use these awesome tips and ideas pronto.

 - Shake them to even out the powder

-- Place each shoe in a clean plastic bag with zip
+- Place each shoe in a clean zipper plastic bag

 - Keep them in the freezer for at least 24 hours